Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 Let us craft a trip with the right timing, right places, and all the colors you came to see.

-Pack Smartly for Your Japan Fall Trip
+How to Pack for Your Japan Fall Foliage Trip

 Mount Fuji & the Alps: Expect chilly mornings and even a touch of frost by November.
 You'll want layers and a warm jacket, especially if you're out for sunrise views or hiking.